tanishqkancharla/gem/README.md

 To do (in priority):

 - Basic markdown through Prosemirror marks.
 Don't remove formatting (WYSIWYG), just style it with the formatting.
+Just attach attributes to the para tag instead of actually making different blocks.
+That'll make things easier.
   - Headings
   - Bullet lists
   - Numbered lists
+  - Code block
+- Use estrella instead of the jank im doing
 - Cursor shape changes when marks are applied (fatter when bold, slant when italic, rectangle when code)
 - Default word-selection (when you start highlighting, it defaults to selecting the whole word your cursor is on).
 - Fix sentence-wrapping bug where it overflows sometimes (unreproducible as of yet, unless you paste in a huge text).
 - "Bookmarks" to leave your cursor in a position and travel back to.
+- Have an /about page that gets rendered into the editor

 Things I'm thinking of adding: